oracle/graal/substratevm/SubstrateVM.md

 Sometimes, Eclipse gives strange error messages, especially after pulling a bigger changeset.
-Also, projects are frequently added or removed, leading to error messages about missing projects if you do not import the new projects.
+Also, projects are frequently added or removed, leading to error messages about missing projects if you do not import new projects.
 The following should reset everything:

 * Delete all projects in Eclipse